hmcts/pip-data-management/README.md

 ## What's inside

 The template is a working application with a minimal setup.
 It contains:
- * common plugins and libraries
+ * common plugins and libraries.
  * docker setup
  * swagger configuration for api documentation ([see how to publish your api documentation to shared repository](https://github.com/hmcts/reform-api-docs#publish-swagger-docs))
  * code quality tools already set up